manuelbieh/react-ssr-setup/README.md

     -   ✅ Optional static deployment without the need for Node.js on the server
     -   📕 Support for [Storybook](https://storybook.js.org/) (>= 4.0.0)

-*   Libs and Dependencies
+*   Libs and Dependencies - ✅ React i18next for multi language support
-    -   ⚛ React 16.x (latest), with Hooks!
     -   ✅ Redux + Thunk middleware
     -   ✅ Immer
     -   ✅ Reselect
     -   ✅ React Router 5
-    -   ✅ React i18next for multi language support
     -   ✅ React Helmet

 Since it's only using standard APIs so far it is ready to be used with the new React Suspense feature coming in React 17!

 ## Installation

-As a general recommendation you should create a **fork** of this project first so you can adjust it to your own needs, add all the dependencies you need and commit everything back into your repository.
+As a general recommendation you should create a **fork** of this project first or use GitHub's [use this template](https://github.com/manuelbieh/react-ssr-setup/generate) function so you can adjust it to your own needs, add all the dependencies you need and commit everything back into your own repository.

 Once you've forked the repository here on Github, clone it, `cd` into the directory and run `yarn` (or `npm install`) on your command line to install all the dependencies.
 You're ready to go now!